automoto/big-five-data/README.md

 # big-five-data
-Big five personality trait averages for 307,313 people from different countries.
-Averages were calculated by myself as per the official guidelines from the  [International Personality Item Pool(IPIP)](https://ipip.ori.org/) from raw data provided to the 300 item IPIP-NEO-300 questionnaire which is the most accurate public domain personality test available.
+Big five personality trait scores for 307,313 people from different countries.
+Scores were calculated by myself as per the official guidelines from the  [International Personality Item Pool(IPIP)](https://ipip.ori.org/) from raw data provided to the 300 item IPIP-NEO-300 questionnaire which is the most accurate public domain personality test available.

 This repository contains:

- - SQLite database with the average big five trait scores from all participants.
+ - SQLite database with the big five trait scores from all participants.
- - CSV file of those average big five trait scores.
+ - CSV file of those big five trait scores.
  - CSV scoring key used to map participants answer to the relevant traits score.

 ### Data Legend